Twisting of graded quantum groups and solutions to the quantum Yang-Baxter equation

 In the theory of quantum groups, motivated by the tensor equivalence of two module categories, Drinfeld \cite{Dr87} introduced the notion of a Drinfeld twist which deforms the coalgebra structure of a Hopf algebra.
 In \cite{AEGN02}, Aljadeff, Etingof, Gelaki, and Nikshych discussed twists and properties of Hopf algebras invariant under Drinfeld twists.
 The dual version of the Drinfeld twist, called a 2-cocycle twist, was studied by Doi and Takeuchi \cite{Doi93,DT94}.
 This can be viewed as a deformation of the algebraic structure of a Hopf algebra and it yields a tensor equivalence of two corresponding comodule categories.

-Meanwhile, the notion of a twist of a graded algebra $A$ was introduced by Zhang in \cite{Zhang1996} as a deformation of the original graded product of $A$.
-Zhang proved that the graded module category of the twisted algebra is equivalent to that of the original algebra.
+Meanwhile, the notion of a twist of a graded algebra $A$ was introduced by Artin, Tate, and Van den Bergh in \cite{ATV1991} as a deformation of the original graded product of $A$; this definition was generalized by Zhang in \cite{Zhang1996}.
+One of the main applications of this twisting is that the graded module category of the twisted algebra is equivalent to that of the original algebra.
 Later, this twisting of a graded algebra became known as a Zhang twist, and ever since, it has played a pivotal role in various areas of noncommutative algebra and noncommutative projective geometry.
 For instance, many fundamental properties are preserved under Zhang twist, such as the noncommutative projective schemes, Gelfand-Kirillov dimension and global dimension, graded $\Ext$, Artin--Schelter regularity, and point modules \cite{Ro2016,Zhang1996}.

 There are other notions of (cocycle) twists of noncommutative algebras (see e.g., \cite{Davies2017, M2005}).
 In this paper, we focus on the Zhang twists and 2-cocycle twists of $\mathbb Z$-graded algebras described above (see \Cref{sec:twists} for details).
 The comparison of these two twists and their corresponding algebraic structures is listed below.